 HSE releases first aid training guidance for employers

-The Health and Safety Executive (HSE) has published new guidance designed to help UK businesses properly train their employees in first aid.
+The Heath and Safety Executive publishing new guidance in September 2013 which was designed to help businesses within the UK provide their employees with proper training in first aid.

-Next month, the Health and Safety (First Aid) Regulations 1981 are due to change to make it so that the HSE is no longer responsible for approving first aid training and qualifications in workplaces.
+This guidence was in response to changes made to the Health and Safety (First Aid) Regulations 1981 which made it so that the HSE was no longer responsible for approving first aid training and qualifications in the workplace.

-According to Andy McGrory, policy lead for first aid at the HSE, the publication clarifies what the law demands and provides practical help to businesses in assessing and understanding what their first aid needs are.
+According to the Policy Lead for first aid at the HSE, Andy McGrory, the publication provides clarification on what the law requires from businesses in regards to Health and Safety Standards, as well as providing practical help to businesses around assessing and understanding what their first aid needs are.

 He added: "Where a first aider is required, the guidance documents make it clear that the employer is free to select a training provider who is best suited to those needs."

-Meanwhile, the GEIS3 paper is designed to help companies select a competent training provider that will be hired to deliver first aid training in accordance with the firm's unique requirements.
+The GEIS3 paper which accompanies the new guidance was designed to help companies select a competent training provider which can provide adequate first aid training in line with a businesses specific requirements.

 Virtual College, a West Yorkshire-based e-learning company, supplies a Health and Safety in the Workplace digital module, which consists of a detailed overview of the subject, while it also has a dedicated first aid module and an online course in manual handling.